naymspace/backpex/guides/get_started/installation.md

 </Backpex.HTML.Layout.app_shell>
 ```

-Theme changes are automatically persisted to the session cookie, so users will see their selected theme on subsequent page loads without any flickering.
+Theme changes are automatically persisted through the adapter configured for
+`global.theme` (the Phoenix session in a zero-config installation).
+Subsequent
+page loads are server-rendered from that stored value.
+A bounded pending cookie
+covers most reloads that race the write; without an identity fingerprint or
+when the pending entry exceeds its cookie budget, the initial paint may briefly
+show the previous stored theme.